Feb. 4, 2020

 One of the most all-inclusive desert tortoise care pages on-line used to be the Arizona Game and Fish Department’s

 Desert Tortoise adoption pages.
 It’s still pretty decent so I’m linking to it

 Additionally, though, I’m including this link to the

 which includes much more but isn't configured for smaller screens.

-One other DT caresheet that is highly recommended is the one at Don's Desert Tortoises website.
-Included is a wealth of information on every aspect of DT husbandly plus photos of proper habitat for hatchlings and grown tortoises.
+One final DT caresheet that is highly recommended is Don's Desert Tortoises, an entire website on Desert Tortoise Captive care that, sadly, only exists today within the web library of the Internet Archive.
+Still, preserved for all time by the library (albeit with numerous of the links broken), this site includes a wealth of information on every aspect of DT husbandly plus photos of proper habitat for hatchlings and grown tortoises.